austinhoag/playlistmaker/README.md

 Makes a recommended iTunes playlist from an existing iTunes library

 ## REQUIREMENTS
-sqlalchemy - python package which is used to create and interact with an SQLite database can be installed with pip, e.g. pip install sqlalchemy
+sqlalchemy - python package which is used to create and interact with an SQLite database.
+It can be installed with pip, e.g. pip install sqlalchemy

 An iTunes Library xml file - export this from iTunes with File->Library->Export Library